christopherkarani/This/README.md

 # This
-🌋 Powerful, Clean, Elegant Initialisation Sugar
+🌋 Powerful, Clean, Elegant Initialisation Sugar 🌋

-# Project Title
+# Description

 This is a small syntactic extension to NSObject that makes it easier for you to initilialize your object in a very Swifty way.